2014/15 Board of Directors - Photos and Bios below

 Kristen has more than 15 years human resources experience and has worked in a variety of industries including finance, publishing and technology.

 Kristen's love of dance began with her first ballet class at the age of 5.
 She received her degree from the University of Texas and her SPHR certification in 2009.
 Kristen is an active member of the First United Methodist Church of Austin and volunteers with the Regents School of Austin.
-She is married to Aaron Day, a lobbyist and co-founder of Revolution Spirits.
-They have 2 wonderful boys, Colin and Elliott.
+She is married to Aaron Day and they have 2 wonderful boys, Colin and Elliott.

 Cliff Ernst, Graves, Dougherty, Hearon and Moody, Board Service - 26 years